juuli6nn/juuli6nn/README.md

 - 👋 Hi, I’m @juuli6nn
-- 👀 I’m interested in g
+- 👀 I’m interested in ...
 - 🌱 I’m currently learning git, github, and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @juuli6nn on all socials